 - One issue of Spirou and Fantasio ends up with the main characters being rescued by Time Police after they end up helping the first time traveler and become stuck in the past when his prototype breaks down.
 The Time Police state that he would need to be returned to his own time to continue his research, and imply that rescuing him is them performing their duty in a Stable Time Loop.

-- The short-lived Bill And Teds Excellent Comic Book featured Time Thumb and the Chronological Order, who played this role against the titular heroes.
+- The short-lived Bill & Ted's Excellent Comic Book featured Time Thumb and the Chronological Order, who played this role against the titular heroes.

 - Cassie in Frequently Asked Questions About Time Travel belongs to one of these organizations.

 - Subverted in Meet the Robinsons.
 Lewis is reluctant to believe that Wilbur is a time traveler working for the "Time Continuum Task Force," especially when he notices that his "badge" is a coupon for a tanning salon.
 He's then surprised to learn that, while the police angle was a lie, Wilbur really does have a Time Machine and comes from a few decades in the future.

 - Timecop is probably the Trope Codifier.
 Jean-Claude Van Damme is part of an agency who travel to the past to heroically prevent time travel from being abused!